 Those who don’t have access to extensive forms of nature can still bring a bit of the serenity into the picture.
 Find a houseplant that works for your schedule and space.
 You’ll have a ready-made tool to help you reconnect with nature whenever you please.

 Animals, water, plants, and other forms of nature offer a chance to get away from draining routines.
-With any of these ideas, you’ll find yourself experience an increased sense of balance and realignment.
+With any of these ideas, you’ll find yourself experiencing an increased sense of balance and realignment.
 Also, you get to change up your days and make them more vibrant!